starfishpanda/mastermind/README.md

 SESSION_SECRET=
 ```

 The `DATABASE_URI` is the URI given for your specific MongoDB instance and is how the application stores user information.
-It will be stored securely on your local machine in the .env file.
+The URI will be stored securely on your local machine in the .env file.
 You can create a MongoDB instance on Atlas at this [link](https://www.mongodb.com/products/platform/atlas-database) for free and it will provide a URI for you based on your login information and a secure password you create.

 The `SESSION_SECRET` is a secret alphanumeric passkey which will be used to create an express session ID on your MongoDB instance.
 It will be stored securely on your local machine in the .env file.